SethArchambault/CastleFortify/README.md

 Here's a map I often use:
 http://castlefortify.com/?id=9a66737

-Thanks for checking it out, and let me know if you have any ideas on how to make it better!
+Thanks for checking Castle Fortify out, and let me know if you have any ideas on how to make it better!

 # Install